Electrons trapped in graphene magnetic quantum dots with mass term

-The localization of graphene quantum dots is prevented by Klein tunneling when an electron strikes the dot with normal incidence \cite{katsnelson2006chiral}.
+{We recall that the localization of GQDs} is prevented by Klein tunneling when an electron strikes the dot with normal incidence \cite{katsnelson2006}.
 The trapping of electrons in quantum dots is currently a very interesting research topic in the field of condensed matter physics.
 It began decades ago and continues to receive a lot of attention from both a fundamental and an application standpoint.
 The electron trapping problem was first studied in a one-dimensional wire in the absence of a magnetic field \cite{silvestrov2007quantum, trauzettel2007spin, brey2006electronic}, and then for a quantum dot with smooth \cite{chen2007fock} and sharp \cite{matulis2008quasibound} boundary states.
-The trapping potential of a relativistic electron in graphene is dependent on several factors, in particular the transverse momentum \cite{silvestrov2007quantum, chen2007fock, cheianov2006selective}.
-Regarding a quantum dot, the trapping potential is closely related to the electron's angular momentum and becomes significantly more intense as it increases.
-Another factor that influences the lifetime is the sharpness of the confining potential.
-Trapping an electron in a graphene quantum dot is thus best accomplished when the confinement potential is smooth and electronic states have a large angular momentum.
+The trapping potential of a relativistic electron in graphene {depends} on several factors, in particular the transverse momentum \cite{silvestrov2007quantum, chen2007fock, cheianov2006selective}. {For} a quantum dot, the trapping potential is closely related to the {angular momentum of the electron} and becomes significantly more intense {with its increase}.
+Trapping an electron in a {GQD} is thus best accomplished when the {confining} potential is smooth and the electronic states have a large angular momentum.
 It is shown that Klein tunneling is significantly reduced in the resonant regime, and the lifetime increases with increasing magnetic field \cite{pena2022electron}.